johnnguyen2020/ComputerSystems/Assignment3_Assembly/README.md

 3. What is the fix for the bug?

 The bug is on line 15 and the bug is a segmentation fault.
 The segmentation fault occurs in the following code: movl $0x1f4, (%rax)
 More specifically, the syntax for movl data movement is source and then destination as the 1st and 2nd arguments.
 In line 15, the destination argument is (%rax) which is not a destination address.
 The parentheses denote a dereference of an address and a value cannot be the destination.
+Another fix is allocating space in the register by specifying the offset or the size of the bytes after the address stored in rax.

 ## Aside: Core dump